ebi-uniprot/uniprot-website/scripts/README.md

 pnpm test:scripts-unit        # every test under scripts/
 ```

+Note that "every test" includes `archive-statistics/archive.test.mjs`, which needs working
+network **and** an archive on disk (see the table below), so on a fresh checkout it fails
+until you have run `pnpm archive:statistics` at least once.
+That is the point of it — it is
+the check that the current release has actually been archived — but it is unrelated to
+whatever else you may be changing under `scripts/`.

 This is deliberately **not** part of `pnpm test`, which stays scoped to `src`
 (`test:lint`, `test:types`, `test:unit`).
 Someone working on the app should not have to
 think about these.
 Run it when you change something under `scripts/`.